Step-by-Step: Configure DHCP Using Policy-based Assignment

 Clear the checkbox next to User must change password at next logon, select the Password never expires checkbox, click Next, and then click Finish.

-Double-click user1 and then click the Member Of tab.
+Click the Users folder, and then double-click user1 and then click the Member Of tab.

 Click Add, type domain admins under Enter the object names to select, click OK twice, and then close the Active Directory Users and Computers console.